A New Causal Decomposition Paradigm towards Health Equity: Identifiability

-\begin{remark} This analysis can easily extend to the form in \citep{jackson2020meaningful} that additionally conditions on the ``allowable variables", as these variables are assumed to not affected by $R$ and $M$, conditioning on these variables will not induce new spurious features or blocking directed paths. \end{remark}
+\begin{remark} This analysis can easily extend to the form in \citep{jackson2020meaningful} that additionally conditions on some ``allowable variables".
+As these variables are assumed to not be affected by $R$ and $M$, conditioning on these variables will not induce new spurious features or block directed paths. \end{remark}